zephyrproject-rtos/zephyr/samples/fs/fat_fs/README.txt

 Building and Running Project:

-While this demo uses RAM to emulate storage, it can be tested using QEMU.

-Following command will build it for running on QEMU:
+The demo will run on Arduino 101 and will use the on-board SPI flash.

-    make qemu
+    make BOARD=arduino_101

 --------------------------------------------------------------------------------